Protein-Energy Undernutrition (PEU)

 Long-term effects of PEU in children are not fully documented.
 Some children develop chronic malabsorption and pancreatic insufficiency.
 In very young children, mild intellectual disability may develop and persist until at least school age.
 Permanent cognitive impairment may occur, depending on the duration, severity, and age at onset of PEU.

-In adults, PEU can result in morbidity and mortality (eg, progressive weight loss increases mortality rate for elderly patients in nursing homes).
-In elderly patients, PEU increases the risk of morbidity and mortality due to surgery, infections, or other disorders.
+In adults, PEU can result in morbidity and mortality (eg, progressive weight loss increases mortality rate for older patients in nursing homes).
+In older patients, PEU increases the risk of morbidity and mortality due to surgery, infections, or other disorders.

 Except when organ failure occurs, treatment is uniformly successful.